amueedk/Graph-Based-Density-Clustering-System/README.md

 # Graph-Based Density Clustering System

 ## Overview
-This project was developed as part of the **Data Structures and Algorithms (DSA) course in Object-Oriented Programming (OOP)**.
+This project was developed as part of the **Data Structures and Algorithms (DSA) course**.
 It implements a density-based clustering approach to identify groups of connected nodes in a graph, based on edge weights.
 The system processes graph data, applies clustering techniques, and provides statistical insights and cluster information.

 ## Features
 - **Graph Clustering Algorithm**: Uses density-based clustering to group connected nodes based on predefined thresholds.